patau23/disser-mtcnn/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies (OpenCV, NumPy, MTCNN, TensorFlow).
 3. Run the Python script (`drunk_detection.py`).
+   For an alternative approach that allows switching between an SVM and an MLP classifier, run `drunk_detection_svm_mlp.py` instead.
+Press `m` while the window is focused to change the active model in real time.
 4. Ensure your webcam is connected and accessible.
 5. Observe the real-time video stream with detected faces and their associated labels.